 A new set of Generic Reason codes and statements for Part A, Part B and DME have been added and approved for use across all Prior Authorization (PA), Claim reviews (including pre-pay and post-pay) and Pre-Claim reviews.
 These generic statements encompass common statements currently in use that have been leveraged from existing statements.

-We developed review reason codes and statements for:
+The current review reason codes and statements can be found below:

 Please email PCG-ReviewStatements@cms.hhs.gov for suggesting a topic to be considered as our next set of standardized review result codes and statements.